ONSdigital/sdg_data_updates/contributing.md

 1) Follow the steps for setting up a new indicator automation, but change the Starting Revision to the relevant branch.
 This may either be 'main' or a branch that has not yet been merged with 'main'.
 If you are not sure, check with whoever is currently working on that branch.
 Name your new branch something informative (e.g. 3-2-2-add_sex_data).
 **Remember to fetch from origin and create from the Tracking Branch**
 2) Once you have made your changes, merge your branch with the branch it was created from using a pull request.
-3) If the branch was created by someone else on the team If this is the main branch
+    > Pull requests > New pull request
+    > Set base and compare branches
+    > Create pull request
+    > Request review using panel on the right.
+If you are merging into main this is required before the merge can be completed.
+If you are merging into your own branch you may want to skip this step, however if you are merging into a colleagues code, please request review/sign-off before merging.